VOL. III - APPENDIX C

 Finally Stephen and Ann's son William Catt married Fanny Saunders in 1884.

-In 1901 they were living at Road, Warbleton where 44 year old William was farming.
+In 1891 they were living at Little Markley, Warbleton where William was farming.
+In 1901 they were living at Road, Warbleton and 44 year old William was still farming.
 William and Fanny had four children:

 - Joseph Catt.
 Born 1891

 Fanny Catt died in 1906 aged 43 years old.
-William remarried in 1909.
-His second wife was Annie.
+William remarried in 1908.
+His second wife was Annie Lilian Dunk.
 They had a son George Albert Catt who was born in 1910.

 In 1911 William and Annie were living at Little Marklye, Warbleton where 53 year old William was a farmer.
 Sons "Stephen" and ""Joe" aged 21 and 19 were cowmen.
 Son "Jim", aged 17 was a farm labourer.